Skip to main content

 • Elsa Barkley Brown, History & Women, Gender, and Sexuality Studies

-• Melissa Lucas, Communication
+• Melissa Lucas, Committee Chair, Communication

 • Sara Pearson, School of Theatre, Dance and Performance Studies

-• Drew Ashby-King, Graduate Student
+• Daviana Fraser, Graduate Student

 • Robert Crane, ARHU Student Affairs (ex-officio)